Codecademy/docs/content/swift/concepts/arrays/terms/filter/filter.md

 ---
 Title: '.filter()'
-Description: 'Returns an updated array from existing array by removing elements that do not meet the condition stated in the filter.
-The existing array does not change.'
+Description: 'Returns a new array with only the elements that meet the condition stated in the filter.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'